itsKarad/Blockchain/README.md

 Transactions contain digital signatures, so that tampered transactions can be detected.
 Transactions are signed using the private key and verified using the public key of a wallet.

-New blocks are mined or added to the blockchain when a connected node solves a hard computational problem.
+New blocks are mined or added to the blockchain when a connected node solves a hard computational problem in a brute-force manner.
 I have used proof of work as a consensus algorithm.
 When a node solves this PoW problem, it receives an incentive reward of 200 units.

 This computational problem is difficult to solve, but very easy to verify.
 Hence, it's really to verify authenticity of the chain at each time.